 The fridge is a definite ‘no-no’.
-The problem with the fridge is the amount of moisture and the temperature change that occurs when your beans are taken in and out.
+The problem with using the fridge to store your coffee beans is the amount of moisture and the temperature change that occurs when your beans are taken in and out.
 This causes a condensation build up.
 In addition to that, the fridge is not cold enough to keep your beans fresh.
 The beans will deodorise and soak up the humidity (much like baking soda would), especially if they are ground.
 Imagine the negative impact that would on the final taste.

 If you need to store your beans for longer than the recommended time, then we suggest the freezer as your next best option.
 Here are a few tips to prevent your beans from becoming ‘burned’ from the freezer.

 * Store the beans in a deep freezer (if you have one), merely because it would be opened less than a fridge freezer.

 * Store your beans in their original packaging, inside a zip lock freezer bag or an airtight container.
 If you use a zip lock freezer bag, you should remove as much air as possible before sealing.

 * There wouldn’t be a negative impact on the beans placed in your freezer, as it is dark and opened less regularly than your fridge.

 * If you are going to store them in the freezer, ensure that you do this within 2 weeks of purchase.
 Whole beans can be kept in a freezer for approximately 2 months.